FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 > Team Dynamics (effective team, stakeholder communication plan, how roles were assigned, task assignment)

-To ensure that the team is able to be as effective as possible, a leader was chosen so that members can complete their tasked deliverables within time schedules, and to guarantee responsibility for each member. https://www.sienaheights.edu/10-reasons-leadership-is-important-in-the-workplace/ [leadership reference]
+To ensure that the team is able to be as effective as possible, a leader was chosen so that members can complete their tasked deliverables within time schedules, and to guarantee responsibility for each member.

 --- read bens character description ---